Documentation Index

 | WIPO | WIPO | 10 years | intl_registration_date | No |

-registration_date — SE, DK, FI around 2019; NO on 2010-07-01
+* Changed from registration_date — SE, DK, FI around 2019; NO on 2010-07-01

 Filtering by Deadlines

-Use thenext_deadline_before filter to find marks with upcoming deadlines:
+Use the next_deadline_before filter to find marks with upcoming deadlines:

-renewal_due_date range for renewal-specific views:
+You can also filter by renewal_due_date range for renewal-specific views: